 Latest news from TRAFFIC

-TRAFFIC is currently seeking a Project Administrative Officer to be based in Pretoria, South Africa, to assist with the implementation of the USAID-funded ‘Wildlife Trafficking, Response, Assessment, Priority Setting’ (Wildlife-TRAPS) initiative.
+TRAFFIC is seeking a Project Officer based in Yaoundé, Cameroon, to help implement a USAID-funded ‘Wildlife Trafficking, Response, Assessment, Priority Setting’ (Wildlife-TRAPS) initiative.

 Wildlife-TRAPS will focus on achieving a high impact with a tightly focused group of species products (i.e. including ivory and rhino horn) traded between Central and East & Southern Africa and East and South-East Asia.

 Further details and how to apply

 20th January 2014–Customs officers in Singapore and Thailand have both recorded significant rhino horn seizures within a few days of one another.
 In each instance, close to 22 kg rhino horn were seized from the luggage of passengers on their way to Viet Nam.

 South Africa, 17th January 2014—The South African Department of Environmental Affairs revealed official figures today that 1004 rhinos were illegally killed during 2013 in South Africa, the equivalent of nearly three animals a day, making it the worst year ever on record for rhino poaching in the country.

 Brussels, Belgium, 15th January 2014—WWF and TRAFFIC strongly support today’s decision by the Plenary of the European Parliament to adopt an EU Resolution on Illegal Wildlife Crime.